Yuppiechef/cqrs-server/README.md

 When you use cqrs-server as a library to your application project, you'll probably want to add it as a dependency with an exclusion: `[cqrs-server "0.1.0-SNAPSHOT" :exclusions [com.datomic/datomic-free]]`

+## Tests

+Because this project depends on correct integration with kafka, dynamodb and zookeeper, the tests require that you have these running locally before you run `lein test`.
+See above in order to get them installed and started.

 ## License

 Copyright © 2015 Yuppiechef Online (Pty) Ltd.